What is a capacitive encoder?

 Capacitive Encoders versus Inductive Encoders

-Inductive encoders, such as IncOders from Zettlex are increasingly viewed as a suitable alternative to capacitive encoders – particularly for harsh environment applications, such as aerospace, defence, medical and oil & gas.
+Inductive encoders, such as IncOders from Zettlex are increasingly viewed as a suitable alternative to capacitive encoders – particularly for harsh environment applications, such as aerospace, medical, and oil & gas.